 There is no time more difficult in a pet owner's life than having to euthanase a beloved animal companion.
 You may have varying emotions such as guilt, uncertainty, confusion, fear and overwhelming sadness.
 But you have made the right decision, and it comes from a place of love.
 Be proud of yourself that you have found the strength to put your sadness aside and focus on what's best for your pet.
 Your pet is very lucky to have a loving owner like you.
 Please watch this short film Denali by Ben Moon, as it recognises there is no easy way to say goodbye to a dear friend.

 Grief is a normal & natural response to loss, and the early days and weeks can be tough.
-To help with your feelings of grief, please click on my suggested online resources below, seek caring, nonjudgemental support in those around you, or contact your healthcare provider.
-Additionally, the Absent Companion and Adversity Wellbeing Service (ACAWS) has a free phone service to help animal owners through this difficult time via short term pet bereavement counseling.
-See their brochure here.
+To help with your feelings of grief, please click on my suggested online resources below, seek caring, non-judgemental support in those around you, or contact your healthcare provider.
+Additionally, I can recommend Renee Magri of Forever in my Heart pet loss counselling to help you through this difficult time.

 Recommended websites for pet bereavement support (the first three websites are based in the USA).
 Grief books can also be beneficial.